-Cybersecurity Insiders’ 2017 Cybersecurity Trends Report recently uncovered that lack of skilled employees, lack of budget and lack of security awareness among employees are the three biggest cybersecurity challenges for businesses.
+Cybersecurity Insiders’ recent Cybersecurity Trends Report uncovered that lack of skilled employees, lack of budget and lack of security awareness among employees are the three biggest cybersecurity challenges for businesses.
 Let’s break these down one by one.

 1. Lack of Skill